-It is important in crop agriculture to familiarize with what and how these environmental factors affect transpiration to be guided on the proper timing of farm activities.
-Likewise, it will become useful in devising strategies to reduce transpirational water loss or otherwise balance transpiration rates with water absorption and dry matter production.
+It is important in crop agriculture to be able to familiarize with these environmental factors affecting transpiration in order to be guided on the proper timing of farm activities.
+Likewise, it should be essential in devising strategies to reduce evapo-transpirational water loss or otherwise balance transpiration rates with water absorption and dry matter production.
+The ultimate objective is to achieve a net surplus of biomass, that is, increased crop production.

 1. Light.
 Light, specifically light intensity, is probably the most obvious among the environmental factors affecting transpiration in plants.
 It has a controlling effect on the opening of the stoma through which water primarily escapes in gaseous state.
 In general, transpiration rate is high during daytime, particularly when light is bright, than during night time.